Suspense Account – Definition and Use

 A suspense account is an account temporarily used in general ledger to carry doubtful amounts which can either be a payment or a receipt.
 Despite considerable efforts, if the reason(s) causing these questionable amounts are not found, the difference in the trial balance is temporarily transferred to a suspense account till it is properly analyzed and classified.

 The difference amount is temporarily recorded in a suspense a/c and should be cleared at some point as it possesses a control risk.
-A Suspense account is used to mitigate risk which is addressed and when the errors are rectified.
+It is used to mitigate risk which is addressed and when the errors are rectified.

 Example Showing the Use of a Suspense Account